RI-SE/smirk/docs/ML Component Specification.md

 # 2 ML Component Description [D] <a name="ml_comp_desc"></a>
 This section describes the object detection component in SMIRK.

-# 3 Neural Network Architecture
+- Neural Network Architecture

+# 3 Model Development Log [U]
 TBD

-# 4 Safety Cage Architecture
+# 4 Outlier Detection for the Safety Cage Architecture
+SMIRK relies on the open-source third party library [Alibi Detect](https://github.com/SeldonIO/alibi-detect) from Seldon for outlier detection.
+The outlier detection is part of the safety cage architecture.

 TBD

 # 5 ML Model Learning Argument Pattern [W]